VeeamHub/veeam-plugin-for-vcd/docs/plugin-deployment-methods.md

 # Veeam Plugin Deployment Methods

-Veeam Plugin for vCD deployment can be completed using many methods.
+Veeam Plugin for VCD deployment can be completed using many methods.
 In this documentation, listed are the two easiest methods.
-The method that you use will depend on the vCD version being used.
+The method that you use will depend on the VCD version being used.

 ## vCloud Director 9.7 & 10.x